telefonicaid/iotagent-ul/README.md

 [here](http://docs.telefonicaiotiotagents.apiary.io/#reference/configuration-api).
 More information about IoT Agents and their APIs can be found in the IoT Agent Library [documentation](https://iotagent-node-lib.rtfd.io/).

+The latest IoT Agent for Ultralight documentation is also available on [ReadtheDocs](https://fiware-iotagent-ul.readthedocs.io/en/latest/)

 ## Testing